aminoa/blog/content/posts/open-source/index.md

 ### Just for Fun: The Story of an Accidental Revolutionary ([Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), 2002)

+#### Birth of a Nerd

+Linus Torvalds was born in 1969 in Finland to two journalists who emigrated from Sweden.
+He grew up in a dysfunctional family as a odd-looking socially awkward kid who was smart academically and often went to his mom's or dad's place after his parents divorced.
+In Finland, it's a more quiet culture that prioritizes education (also he points out that its common for homes to have sauna rooms).
+The first highlight of his life was his morfar (grandfather on mom's side) buying him a Commodore VIC-20 (Linus viewed the computers he received as different highlights for his life).
+He would write out tons of programs, typing the example programs, then trying to read programs that were in English computer magazines including a morse code program.
+Linus would often stick himself away in his room with a computer for hours on end, even when his dad wanted him to get a new hobby.
+When he joined the University of Helsinki, he was one of the only students to major in computers and joined Spektrum, a social club for guys in hard sciences, though he put university on hold temporarily to do military service for 11 months.

+#### Birth of an Operating System

+A year before he started college in 1988, Linus purchased and upgraded Sinclair QL with extra RAM and used the EEPROM to include his self-written compiler and editor and began to work on writing video game clones (such as pac-man).
+He then read Tanenbaum's Operating System book which was the catalyst that led Linus to take a C and Unix class and learn more about Unix.
+He also obtained the limited MINIX teaching OS and he started modifying it to add a terminal emulator (using two threads, one for the display and the other for the keyboard) using the GNU C compiler.

+Linus enjoyed being able to create his own world with his own constructed rules, analogizing it to physics.
+He also enjoyed the ability to get your code to work regardless of what computing environment it was in.
+After developing the terminal, he used it to log into the university computer to read emails and look at the MINIX news group discussions.
+However, Linus also wanted to download and upload things which would be quite challenging but, not having a heavy courseload and minimal social obligations, led him to implement filesystem driver functionality, shifting his work into a full operating system.
+However, to complete it, he worked to add POSIX standards[^posixsunmanual].
+He ported bash and worked on reimplementing the syscalls that were needed to make it work.
+Once this was complete, he was able to compile other programs (like ls and cp).
+He moved his shell work to a new partition on his drive, Linux.
+In 1991, he posted again to the comp.os.minix newsgroup,accnouncing that he was beginning work on a new operating system.

+Later, when he attempted to dial back into the internet, he accidentally dialed onto his Minix hard disk, leading him to switch to Linux.
+At this point, other people began using the OS and for the first time, Linus addressed a German's user request for page-to-disk, which motivated many other users to switch.
+Despite the growing usage, Linus didn't want compensation (despite his university loans and his mom working).
+He partly associates his viewpoint based on his work being built off the work of others, needing user feedback to improve his OS, and Finnish culture being much more against greed[^nickeintermission], going as far as to have a not-for-sale copyright license.
+However, he viewed the GPL license as a brilliant tool and, also somewhat influenced by a speech by Stallman, led to his decision to use the GPL license [^linusgplthoughts].

+In 1992, Tannebaum wrote a post lamenting the Linux Kernel was using a monolithic approach (saying "among the people who design operating systems, the debate is essentially over.
+Microkernels have won") and that it wasn't portable.
+Linus, worried of his social standing in the online community was under threat by Tanenbaum's comments, harshly countered stating that unlike Minix, Linus was freely and right now available (even if a microkernel may theoretically be better), doesn't even do the microkernel design well (with multithreading issues), and that the his adherence to the POSIX API provided portability.

+That same year, he was a teaching assistant for the swedish language CS classes and three years later, he would be promoted to a research assistant which was doing Linux development work.
+Linus felt Linux become a big deal once the X Window System was ported to Linux, which added graphical capabilites.
+From a development leadership perspective, he took a laid back approach, allowing maintainers focus on the parts that they were most interested in and letting Linus stay low level.
+Linux continued to grow online too with the comp.os.linux user group grew to within the top 5 most popular newsgroups.
+He didn't have much of a life outside of Linux besides university obligations and reading emails, though he didn't mind.
+In 1993, while a TA for the Intro to to Computer Sciences, he instructed his students for homework to send him an email.
+Tove sent him a message asking him to a date and Linus agreed; they would later marry.

+#### King of the Ball

+#### End Sections (IP/End to Control/Amusement Ride Ahead/Why Open Source/Fame of Fortune/Meaning of Life II)

+Earlier in 1993, Linus gave his first public talk at the Netherlands Unix User Group.

 ### Free Software, Free Society ([Stallman](https://www.stallman.org/), 2002)

 ### The Cathedral and the Bazaar ([Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond), 2001)

 ### Bonus!: Linus' Master of Science Thesis - [Linux: A Portable Operating System](https://www.cs.helsinki.fi/petri/index_files/linus.pdf) (1997)

+#### *Forward*

+I didn't need to read this at all lol, but I was curious what I'd get here.
+Linus is quite verbose when describing the different challenges he faced while writing the kernel but that's to be expected from a masters thesis.
+There is a mega emphasis on portability and especially using the Linux kernel machine to assist in abstracting the software interface, hardware interface, memory management (separate page tables for code that can be shared and code that's arch dependent), etc. He didn't talk about how he created page-to-disk sadly (or swapping as known today).
+Also note that Linus did emphasize that a lot of the kernel code (and all the GNU code) came from the outside in the acknowledgements.

 #### 0. Intro

-The most important goal of the Linux Kernel was portability (both in terms of hardware, working on different CPU architectures, and software, with software being compatible with different operating systems).
-One of the most important concepts was the Linux kernel virtual machine - it provides two layers: one between the kernel and userspace (exposed at syscalls) and one between the kernel and the hardware (provided via drivers).
+The most important goal of the Linux Kernel was portability (both in terms of hardware, working on different CPU architectures, and software, being compatible with different operating systems).
+A mechanism to aid this is the Linux kernel virtual machine - it provides two layers: one between the kernel and userspace (exposed at syscalls) and one between the kernel and the hardware (provided via drivers).
 The rest of the paper sections will go over different design challenges and solutions.

 #### 1. Linux Design/Implementation

 Linux doesn't use a microkernel (splitting the kernel into chunks) due to performance issues.
-Also, as the kernel is open source, instead of relying on one fixed binary, the Linux kernel can be configured to add or remove specific features at compile-time.
-More design goals will include simplicity, efficiency and of course, compatibility.
+Also, as the kernel is open source, it can be configured to add or remove specific features at compile-time.

 #### 2. Compatibility

 The design for achieving compatibility was ensuring UNIX compatibility which limits the userland-kernel interface.

-Linux components included process handling, memory management, a file system, network access, drivers (each divided into its own folder), and the virtual machine implementation.
+The standardized Linux components across architectures include process handling, memory management, a file system, network access, drivers (each divided into its own folder), and the virtual machine implementation.
 For each separate hardware architecture, inline assembly can map any VM semantics onto the hardware to minimize performance loss.

 #### 3. Software Interface Portability

-Again, this is constrained by the POSIX interface.
+This is constrained by adhering to the POSIX interface [^personalities].

-There was also the idea of operating system 'personalities' which was the idea that the same platform may have multiple interface abstractions (besides just POSIX).
-(As seen on the man page, "Linux supports different execution domains, or personalities, for each process... among other things tell Linux how to map signal numbers into signal actions".
-While popular in the 90s, the rise of virtualization killed this idea).

 #### 4. Hardware Portability Issues

-While a C compiler does provide cross platform compilation, there are a host of issues that come after.
-First are the issues that come with data.
-Consistent data sizes are important for networking and file systems so a types header file is required for some platforms.
-To handle byte alignment (or an object being stored at an address that's a multiple of 8/4/etc.), the kernel will assume alignment and then use a trap handler to handle exceptions.
-Byte order is handled with functions to convert between big-endian and little-endian.
+While a C compiler does provide cross platform compilation, there are still a host of issues.
+First are data issues: consistent data sizes are important for networking and file systems so a types header file is required for some platforms.
+Byte alignment (or an object being stored at an address that's a multiple of 8/4/etc.) is assumed with a trap handler to catch exceptions.
+Byte order uses functions to convert between big-endian and little-endian.

 Memory management must be fast and simple, even without hardware standards.
-CPUs have a feature known as a Translation Lookaside Buffer (TLB) which shows recent translations of virtual memory to physical memory.
-Operating system page tables handle translating virtual addresses to physical addresses since processes are given the illusion of a continuous address space and need to have a mechanism to translate the addresses.
-Different CPUs have different methods for handling virtual memory (such as using page table trees (or multiple levels of page tables), a hash table, or even no architecture-specified page tables).

-The strategy the Linux kernel uses is to use the linux kernel virtul machine as the intermediary.
-The memory management to the Linux kernel VM is the same across platforms, with architecture-specific code after.
-This requires page tables of the kernel VM and physical memory and they and the TLB need to be kept in sync.
+Modern CPUs have a feature known as a Translation Lookaside Buffer (TLB) which shows recent translations of virtual memory to physical memory but the method of handling virtual memory translation varies across the system architecture [^morememorymanagement].
+To solve this incongruiety, the Linux kernel uses the kernel vm to split memory management into (at least) two page tables, with one dedicated to the kernel VM and the other to the architecture-specific CPU.
+The TLB and the page tables must be kept in sync.

-Speaking of CPU caches, cache coherency (syncing of multiple processor caches) is also required.
-Instruction caches are handled by invalidating stale cache entries during memory management while data cache coherency is more complex and not handled with shared shared memory maps.
+Cache coherency (syncing multiple processor caches) is also required [^instructionvsdatacache].
 For multiprocessor handling, atomicity is provided for kernel data structures via kernel locks.
 Finally, device drivers (which comprimise half of the kernel) provide I/O abstraction though the PCI standard is helping cut down on the work.

+## Interviews with Linus Torvalds

+### *Forward*

 ## Thoughts